 Katie is a full-time graduate student who works part-time and wants to be an ORM Donor.
 Will she have time?
 She has classes on Monday, Wednesday, and Friday from 9 am-3 pm.
 She also works at a local bakery starting at 6:00 am on Tuesdays and Thursdays.

 Match Katie has completed our approval process and has been active on our donor database for two months prior to being chosen by a recipient family.
 Our match coordinator, Corby Barnes, will send Katie a congratulatory message once matched.
 Corby will then collect the initial bits of information that donor coordinators need in order to plan a cycle.
 This information includes Katie’s period start date, birth control type, and any upcoming travel dates.

 Time commitment at match: 15 minutes

 Donor coordinators use the information from the match meeting to get oriented to a possible timeline for Katie’s donation cycle.
 We will send Katie an introductory message with her instructions, which includes scheduling an initial appointment.
 This appointment is flexible from Monday through Friday between 7:00 am and 2:00 pm.
-During this appointment, ORM Donors meet with our nurse practitioner, complete a urine drug screen, and meet with her coordinator to complete paperwork and discuss a birth control start date.
+During this appointment, ORM Donors meet with our nurse practitioner and meet with her coordinator to complete paperwork and discuss a birth control start date.